 The aerofoil is nothing less than the next generation of the Hybrid Synergy Aerofoil.
-The basic premise for this design concept is to combine the characteristics of an intermediate wing aerofoil with that of a school wing - and the child of this union is a unique new Aerofoil with the best of both worlds.
-The Makalu3 has the performance of an EN-B wing and the safety of a school glider!
+The basic premise for this design concept is to combine the characteristics of a competition wing aerofoil with that of an intermediate wing - and the child of this union is a unique new Aerofoil with the best of both worlds.
+The Summit XC2 has the performance of a competition wing and the safety of an intermediate glider!

-The best of both worlds - basic gliders and intermediate - a new design with the following advantages:
+The best of both worlds - basic gliders and comp glider - a new design with the following advantages:

 - perfect performance

 - optimal safety

+- · high-performance feel

 - accurate handling

-Aerofoil Stabilising System2
+Airfoil Stabilising System2

 UP was first with the Aerofoil Stabilising System, an idea that has since been widely accepted in the industry.
-The Makalu3 uses a modified version of the same, and we have chosen to call this the ASS2.
+The Summit XC2 uses a modified version of the same, and we have chosen to call this the ASS2.
 Instead of Mylar® the ASS2 comprises a Nylon® batten that defines the leading edge curvature and helps keeping the cell opening open at all times.
 This Nylon® batten is insusceptible to bending damage and has no ageing properties - it will normally outlast the rest of the canopy by a good margin.
-This means that the UP Makalu3 will retain its perfect launching characteristics all through its service life.
+This means that the UP Summir XC2 will retain its perfect launching characteristics all through its service life.
 In the unlikely event that a batten should break it can be replaced in a few easy steps - please refer to the chapter "Replacing ASS battens" for guidelines.